- Home

 Adding a path to your garden can create interest and intrigue – and it’s fairly easy to do, even if you’re new to garden landscaping.

 Gravel is cost-effective, versatile, hard-wearing, and looks appealing in most gardens.
 Plus, it has practical benefits.
-It allows rain to permeate through and soak away into the soil – meaning it won’t become waterlogged.
+It allows rain to permeate and soak into the soil – meaning it won’t become waterlogged.
 It’s also not too difficult to reverse later, should you wish to change your garden layout.

 13. Introduce climbing plants